ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-lukel43/thesis.md

 This experiment was designed to provide a systematic overview of what hedging could look like in practice over the long term.
 To accomplish this, a large randomly selected set of games was chosen to bet on.
 The games that were used in this experiment were 63 random games that all occurred between February 28th 2024 and March 11th 2024.
 For every game in this sample 4 simulated $20 bets were placed for each team of every game.
 Four bets were used to simulate probably target profit percentages that a user might look for, those being 5, 25, 50, and 100 percent profit.
 These bets were all stored in a database, where the application reviewed all of the eligible bets every 5 minutes to search for a hedge opportunity, recording every opportunity as it was discovered.
 These profit percentage thresholds represent 4 different types of potential casual bettors the risk averse bettor, the slightly risk tolerant bettor, the risk tolerant bettor, and the risk seeking bettor.
 For the evaluation, these four subcategories were broken down once again into those who bet on underdogs and those who bet on favorites.
 This is because for one, it would be misleading to be evaluating hedging opportunities for two sides of the same game at once because no logical bettor would bet on both sides of a game before a hedging opportunity became available, but also because these are realistic betting strategies that give insights on when hedging makes sense.

 This setup enabled the evaluation of a variety of hedging strategies over a large sample of games.
 While it is still prone to variance, 504 bets over 63 different games gives us a fair level of confidence that our data is not heavily manipulated by extreme outliers.
-Additionally the NBA is the the major American sport where luck has the least influence on the outcome of the games [https://www.wired.com/2012/11/luck-and-skill-untangled-qa-with-michael-mauboussin/].
-So this gives even further confidence that variance should be negligible.
+Additionally the NBA is the the major American sport where luck has the least influence on the outcome of the games. [@arbesman2012] So this gives even further confidence that variance should be negligible.
 Using the data from these experiments the efficicacy and profitability of multiple hedging strategy that are symbolic of various types of casual bettors can be properly assessed.

 ## Evaluation